ralph-hatoum/PR2022-2024/README.md

+# Research project - INSA Lyon 2022-2024

+This is my personal repository for code written in for my research project about distributed cloud infrastructures.
+For now, only an SSH based IPFS private network deployer with data collection is ready to be used :

 # IPFS private network deployer

 The aim of this project is to provide a quick and efficient way to deploy a private IPFS network over a set of machines accessible via SSH connection.
 The tool also allows to setup an IPFSCluster within the IPFS network, as well as a data collection system to retrieve metrics in order to quantify and analyse the behavior of the network.